alchemyplatform/alchemy-sdk-js/README.md

 It also provides access to Alchemy's hardened node infrastructure, guaranteeing reliability, scalability, and quality-of-life improvements such as automatic exponential backoff retries.

-As of version `2.0.0` on NPM, the Alchemy SDK is out of beta.
-This means that all future releases will follow semantic versioning.
-The upgrade from `1.x.x` to `2.x.x` will be a breaking change.
-See the Releases changelog for full details.

 Use emoji to call the user attention

 > :warning: **WARNING:** The `@alch/alchemy-sdk` package is now deprecated as of the v2.0.0 release.
 Please use the `alchemy-sdk` package instead.